jorge-cardoso/jorge-cardoso.github.io/index.md

 <p><img src="./images/Jorge_Cardoso.png" height="128" width="155" style="float:left;margin:0 20px 0 0;"/></p>

-I currently lead the **Ultra-scale AIOps Lab** and I take dual role of Chief Architect and Engineer Manager at the [Huawei Munich Research Center](http://www.huawei.eu/research-and-innovation) in Munich, Germany and [Huawei Ireland Research Center](https://huawei.eu/what-we-do/digital-transformation) in Dublin, Ireland.
+I currently lead the **Ultra-scale AIOps Lab** and I take a dual role of Chief Architect and Engineer Manager at the [Huawei Munich Research Center](http://www.huawei.eu/research-and-innovation) in Munich, Germany and [Huawei Ireland Research Center](https://huawei.eu/what-we-do/digital-transformation) in Dublin, Ireland.

-Today, using machine learning and deep learning techniques, we apply AI to various area of [HUAWEI CLOUD](https://www.huaweicloud.com/intl/en-us/) datacenters such as: anomaly detection, root cause analysis, failure prediction, reliability and availability, risk estimation and security, network verification, and low-latency object tracking.
+Using machine learning and deep learning techniques, we apply AI to various areas related to [HUAWEI CLOUD](https://www.huaweicloud.com/intl/en-us/) such as: anomaly detection, root cause analysis, failure prediction, reliability and availability, risk estimation and security, network verification, and low-latency object tracking.
-The areas are explored in three fields:
+The areas are categorized in three fields:

 + **Ultra-scale AIOps**.
 We apply analytics and machine learning (ML) techniques to automate IT operations and maintenance.
 We collect operational data from IT infrastructures, leverage big data and AI platforms to automatically detect and predict failures in datacenters and cloud platforms in real-time. <img src="./images/Cloud_edge_device.png" height="300" width="600" style="float:right;margin:20px 20px 20px 20px;"/>

 + **Edge AI**.
 We bring ML algorithms, computation and data storage closer to the devices where data is generated.
-This local computation allows to process data with devices with a very low latency.
+This local computation allows to process data in devices with a low latency.
 Examples of use cases include video surveillance and  health monitoring.

 + **AI for Networks**.
-We leverage ML to automate routine tasks, such as verification, configuration, optimization and troubleshooting.
-The new algorithms and tools developed enable network operators and architects with key network insights and actionable information.
+We leverage ML to automate routine tasks, such as network verification, configuration, optimization and troubleshooting.
+The new algorithms and tools developed provide network operators and architects with key network insights and actionable information.

-We are also exploring the area of **AI for DevOps** to determine how AI can be leveraged to improve configuration management, continuous verification, service management, scalability analysis, etc. For example, we have developed a intelligent continuous verification tool to ensure software errors are not transferred to production.
+We are also exploring the area of **AI for DevOps** to determine how AI can be leveraged to improve configuration management, continuous verification, service management, scalability analysis, etc. For example, we have developed an intelligent continuous verification tool to ensure software errors are not transferred to production.
 If a release verification fails, it is automatically kept out of production by doing a rollback.
 The tool determines whether or not a release can be pushed to production and requires little-to-no human intervention.
-In this field we have some preliminary work on process mining (e.g., Assessing Software Development Teams Efficiency using Process Mining, [International Conference on Process Mining](https://icpmconference.org), 2019, Germany)
+In this field we havealso done some preliminary work on process mining (e.g., Assessing Software Development Teams Efficiency using Process Mining, [International Conference on Process Mining](https://icpmconference.org), 2019, Germany)

 **TUB Innovation Lab**